 What is Large Cap Mutual Fund

-Large Cap Mutual Funds are equity funds which invest a bigger proportion of their total assets in companies with a large market capitalization.
+Large Cap Mutual Funds are equity funds that invest a bigger proportion of their total assets in companies with a large market capitalization.
 These companies are highly reputed and have an excellent track record of generating wealth for their investors over a long period.
 Large Cap Funds are hence known to generate regular dividends and steady compounding of wealth.
 Also, these schemes carry a lower risk as compared to the small-cap or mid-cap schemes and are known to generate steadier returns.
-They are a good option for investors with relatively lower risk appetite and a long-term investment horizon.
+They are a good option for investors with a relatively lower risk appetite and a long-term investment horizon.
 According to SEBI, large-cap companies fall in the top 100 of the list of companies according to market capitalization.
 Hence, investing in these companies is considered to be less risky and steady.

 Invest in Large Cap Equity Funds

 By now you know that large-cap funds invest in big organizations.
 These schemes try to offer regular dividends and capital appreciation in the long-term.
 If you are a risk-averse investor but want to benefit from equity investments, then large-cap mutual funds are the best option available to you.
 Since these schemes invest in financially strong large-cap companies, they can withstand a slowdown in the markets.
 However, the returns are lower compared to mid-cap or small-cap funds.

 In the long-term (around five to seven years), large-cap funds tend to offer good capital appreciation.
 However, before you start investing, ensure that you consider your investment objectives and risk tolerance apart from the long-term investment horizon.

 Click here for Best Large Cap Mutual Funds based on Groww Ratings

 Before you invest in large-cap funds, here are some things that you must consider: